MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

 * Support for ASP.NET Core 2.2 apps.
 * Fixed a bug in ASP.NET Core extension causing injection of SDK even when the application is already instrumented with the SDK.
 For 2.1 and 2.2 apps, the presence of ApplicationInsights.dll in the application folder now causes the extension to back off.
 For 2.0 apps, the extension backs off only if ApplicationInsights is enabled with a `UseApplicationInsights()` call.
 * Permanent fix for incomplete HTML response for ASP.NET Core apps.
 This fix is now extended to work for .NET Core 2.2 apps.
 * Added support to turn off JavaScript injection for ASP.NET Core apps (`APPINSIGHTS_JAVASCRIPT_ENABLED=false appsetting`).
 For ASP.NET core, the JavaScript injection is in "Opt-Out" mode by default, unless explicitly turned off.
 (The default setting is done to retain current behavior.)
 * Fixed ASP.NET Core extension bug that caused injection even if ikey wasn't present.
 * Fixed a bug in the SDK version prefix logic that caused an incorrect SDK version in telemetry.
 * Added SDK version prefix for ASP.NET Core apps to identify how telemetry was collected.
-* Fixed SCM- ApplicationInsights page to correctly show the version of the pre-installed extension.
+* Fixed SCM- ApplicationInsights page to correctly show the version of the preinstalled extension.

 #### 2.8.10